jdhuang-csm/scatter-opt/README.md

 `scatter_opt` is a MatLab package for processing electromagnetic scattering parameter data.

 ## Documentation
 The "scatter-opt documentation" Word document walks through a fitting example and provides class and function documentation.
-Unfortunately, I am not in a position to provide support for this package, but hopefully the example will help you get started.
+In addition, the file fitting_examples_0408.m provides the code for the full fitting process with several different options shown.
+Unfortunately, I am not in a position to provide support for this package, but hopefully these examples will help you get started.

 ## Features
 `scatter_opt` currently implements the following techniques: